Sustainability

 • Zero accidents at the office with medical leave;

-• Zero accidents at the construction;
+• Zero accidents at the construction site;

 Governance